Over the ages, there have been some strange mysteries that baffled the experts at the time. Here are some

 - A sheet of paper containing the applicants' names and numbers was left on another table in the

-of paper, and laying that sheet on top of the sheet containing the applicants' names and numbers,
+another sheet of paper, and laying that sheet on top of the sheet containing the applicants' names

 - Although the admissions office itself was locked, the doors to the hallway remained unlocked